exasol/exasol-java-tutorial/tls-tutorial/doc/tls_with_exasol.md

 In order to allow incoming connections from the start, Exasol comes preloaded with a default server certificate.
 Once you open a browser connection to that machine, your browser will display a warning that the connection isn’t secure.
 There are two reasons for this:

-1. The certificate is signed by an Exasol Certification Agency (CA) and your machine does not have that CA’s certificate pre-installed
+1. The certificate is self-signed so your machine does not recognize it
 2. Exasol can’t predict where the certificate is going to be hosted, so the hostname is left blank in the certificate

 ### The Chicken-or-the-egg Problem of Secure Connections

-For a truly secure connection, you need to put in place a custom server certificate immediately after installing EXAOperation.
+For a truly secure connection, you need to put in place a custom server certificate immediately after installing the cluster.
 Until then, you’re facing a classic chicken-or-the-egg problem.
 On the one hand, you need to install your own certificate to establish a trusted TLS connection.
 On the other, you need to connect to Exasol first in order to do this.

 This graphic shows an example of a simple on-premise installation in a single network.
 The organization’s CA issues a root certificate.
 IT administrators then place this certificate on all users’ machines in that organization.
 The same administrators also install the server certificate via EXAOperation.